Administrative Procedure 220

 - a school culture or environment that reflects the uniqueness of the program; and

-- any faith-based alternative program delivery model shall be of a non-proselytizing nature, e.g., instruction about a religion or religions rather than inculcation; and, based on a general faith rather than emphasizing or promoting a particular denomination or division of a given faith.
+- any faith-based alternative program delivery model shall be of a non-proselytizing nature, for example, instruction about a religion or religions rather than inculcation; and, based on a general faith rather than emphasizing or promoting a particular denomination or division of a given faith.

 - operational budget including all instructional and support costs;